Calculating a House Buyout in Divorce

 One of the easiest options for dealing with your home when you’re going through a divorce is to just sell the property and divide the proceeds from the sale with your ex.

-In a situation like this, you and your ex would each get half of the profits, and each would have to find a new place to live.
+In a situation like this, you and your ex would each get a portion of the profits, and each would have to find a new place to live.
 This is a good option if you have no children from the marriage or your children are adults whose lives will not be too significantly disrupted by the divorce.
 It's also an easy solution if you both equally contributed to the purchase of the home.

 If, on the other hand, you are still making payments on the house, selling it would add to the balance that you and your ex must address.
 Selling the house while still making payments is not for everyone.
 If one spouse has no income or cannot find other housing, for example, the other spouse would have to pay off a greater degree of the debt than may be considered fair.